ainarsc/bakpaking.com_webapp/src/content/about/about.md

 My name is Ainars Ciesa and I left my home in Latvia to travel the world back in 2016.
 I always dreamed of travelling long term however it always seemed like an impossible goal, especially coming from a country with not so good economy.
 I got my bachelor's degree in 2014 and I was working full time for a major nordic bank since my second year in uni.
 At the time I thought this is the path for me and I will stick to it but it just wasn't doing it for me.

-Later I went to see a talk by a girl who backpacked New Zealand and I found out about a working holiday visa which allows one to live and work in New Zealand for up to a year.
-Seeing how beautiful New Zealand looked I knew I had to take advantage of this.
+Later I went to see a talk given by a girl who backpacked New Zealand and I found out about a working holiday visa which allows one to live and work in New Zealand for up to a year.
+Seeing how beautiful New Zealand was I knew I had to take advantage of this.

 I had a lot of time until the applications would open so in the meantime I ended up going on a trip to Indonesia with a small backpacking tour company.
 I loved the trip so much and it basically opened my eyes.
 I learned that long term budget backpacking is so common these days and it's really easy to do it, especially if you just change your mindset and save a little bit of money.